Formatting & Submitting your Dissertation

 Format & Submit Dissertation

-The Doctoral students must electronically submit his/her dissertation within ninety (90) days of passing his/her final examination for the dissertation.
+After passing the dissertation defense, doctoral students must electronically submit their dissertations within ninety (90) days or by the term graduation deadline, whichever comes first.
 If the manuscript is not submitted within that time, the student must schedule and complete a second final examination for the dissertation.
 In all cases the results of the dissertation defense must be submitted to Graduate Studies no later than two weeks after the announced date of the dissertation defense.

 Electronic Submission of the Thesis/Dissertation